shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/ali-workflow-with-custom-models.md

 ## Associating a custom model with an ALI

-On augmented line items, there is an array field titled, \``custom_models`\` which lists custom models associated with a Line Item.
+On augmented line items, there is an array field titled, '`custom_models`' which lists custom models associated with a Line Item.
 Instructions for associating a custom model with an ALI can be found in the [Line Item Model Service documentation](line-item-model-service.md).

 ### Targeting IP addresses